Mount St Mary's Church, Leeds

 Mount St Mary's Church or the Church of the Immaculate Virgin Mary is a Grade II* listed building and a redundant Roman Catholic church in Leeds, West Yorkshire, England.
 It was founded in 1851 and designed by Joseph Hansom, with extensions by Edward Pugin.
 It is next to Mount St Mary's Catholic High School, Leeds.
+Part of the church was demolished in 2024 to make way for flats.

 History

 Foundation

 In 1851, the Missionary Oblates of Mary Immaculate came to Leeds to start a mission to the local Catholics.
 They were persuaded to do so by a group of men from St Saviour's Church in Leeds, who had left the Anglican church and become Roman Catholics.
 There were already two Catholic churches in the city, St Anne's Church at one end and St Patrick's Church at the other.
 There was no church for the Richmond Hill area of the city and the Irish migrants living in the east of Leeds.
 Fr.
 Crowe OMI, the first priest of the mission, raised funds for acquiring a site for the church.
 It was also named the 'Famine Church' because it was built during the recovery of the Irish population from the Great Irish Famine and was seen by the survivors as a sign of hope after the period of mass starvation.